Why landing page conversion rates live or die by trust

 - Industry-relevant credentials when applicable

-Security and Privacy Badges
+Security and privacy badges

 Security badges address transactional anxiety, particularly near forms collecting sensitive information or payment details.
+These visual elements signal that you've implemented industry-standard protections, which matters especially for enterprise buyers who may need to justify vendor selection through internal procurement processes.

-Industry Certifications and Credentials
+Industry certifications and credentials

 These credentials provide independent validation of your environmental claims.